-Such links can be utilized by any webpage to provide a link to a specific part of another target webpage.
-In particular, such links containing artificial named anchors can be particularly useful for search result pages returned by search engines.
+Any webpage can utilize such links to provide a link to a specific part of another target webpage.
+In particular, such links containing artificial named anchors can be handy for search result pages returned by search engines.

 The patent application also mentions that it might highlight or bold the query terms in question to make them easier to find for a searcher.
 The patent is:

 Invented by David P. Marmaros, Benedict A.Gomes, and Krishna Bharat